CarlYChern/python_challenge_1/README.md

             menu_category (str)

 ## Coding notes
-* Includes:

-  while True
-  for loops
-  if else
-  match: case
+* Includes: while True, for loops, if else, and match: case

 ## Small sample program output

 Welcome to the variety food truck.